 - are a full-time UK undergraduate or postgraduate student,

 - are a part-time UK undergraduate or postgraduate student - studying at least 50% of a full-time course (25% for disabled students),

 - are from the EU and are in receipt of full UK funding.

 It can help with living costs, childcare, travel, accommodation, household expenses, books and course equipment, but it cannot help pay for tuition fees.

 Unfortunately, it cannot fully compensate for the lack of parental contribution, especially where a student has only been able to take out the non-means-tested part of the maintenance loan.
 It may also not be able to help those who have mismanaged their finances, although we can offer money management advice to students in this situation.

 Funds are available from October to June or until the funds are exhausted, whichever is the soonest.

-The summer support grant opens in June - July each year, if funds are still available.
+The summer support grant opens during the summer break each year, if funds are still available.
 Currently, the fund is closed and will open on Monday 9 July until Friday 14 September.
 We cannot accept any applications before 9 July.

 - care responsibilities or dependants,